lemon-clown/option-master/doc/parser.md

     }
     ```

-  * register to `parserMaster` (you also can create new instance of ParserMaster as mentioned above):
+  * register to `parserMaster`:
     ```typescript
-    import { parserMaster } from 'option-master'
+    import { DataSchemaParserMaster } from 'option-master'
+    const parserMaster = new DataSchemaParserMaster()
-    parserMaster.registerParser(T, new Ipv4DataSchemaParser())
+    parserMaster.registerParser(T, new Ipv4DataSchemaParser(parserMaster))
     ```

+    or register to `optionMaster` (you also can create new instance of OptionMaster)
+    ```typescript
+    import { optionMaster } from 'option-master'
+    optionMaster.registerParser(T, Ipv4DataValidatorFactory)
+    ```

   * full code

     ```typescript
     import {
-      DataSchema, RawDataSchema, DataSchemaParseResult, DataSchemaParser,
+      DataSchema, RawDataSchema, DataSchemaParseResult, BaseDataSchemaParser,
-      coverBoolean, coverString, parserMaster,
+      coverBoolean, coverString, optionMaster,
     } from 'option-master'

     const T = 'ipv4'